SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ## Why Finance Equipment?

-* Maintain and free up cash flow, manage risk, and navigate business fluctuations
+* Maintain and free up cash flow
 * Benefit from IRS Section 179 (applicable to capital leases)
 * Keep up to date with new technology
 * Leverage equipment expertise